 Catholics are often confused about suffering.
 Some writers extol its surpassing value.
 But does that mean that we should look for suffering?
 Or, if suffering should come our way, that it would be unspiritual to seek relief from it?

-This, in fact is one of the problems with the disease.
+This, in fact is one of the problems with the Hansen’s disease.
 Pain actually is supposed to be a gift from God–it tells us that there is something wrong that we must attend to before it gets worse.
 Without this unpleasant sensation we might be tempted, for example, to ignore an infection or continue to put stress on an overworked muscle that desperately needs a rest.
-The consequence can be permanent damage to the organ in question, and this is why lepers are often horribly disfigured, with missing digits and extremities.
+The consequence could be permanent damage to the organ in question, and this is why lepers are often horribly disfigured, with missing digits and extremities.
 This hideous appearance causes the leper further suffering.

-But regardless of what kind of leprosy the man had, there is yet another kind of suffering experienced by all lepers in ancientIsrael.
-Leviticus 13 tells us that, to guard against infecting others, lepers had to isolate themselves from the rest of society, living as outside city limits, obliged to warn all who approached them that they were “unclean.”
+But regardless of what kind of leprosy the man had, there is yet another kind of suffering experienced by all lepers in ancient Israel.
+Leviticus 13 tells us that, to guard against infecting others, lepers had to isolate themselves from the rest of society, living as outcasts outside city limits, obliged to warn all who approached them that they were “unclean.”

 So the leper asked Jesus to rid him of his despicable disease, with all it ugly consequences.
 Jesus promptly healed him.
 He did this not to prove he was a prophet, the messiah, indeed, the Son of God.
 In fact, he gave the man strict orders not to broadcast the news of the miracle.

 So there are at least two lessons here–it’s OK to seek relief from suffering and, should we encounter it in others, we must do all we can to relieve it.

 But there is more.
 Jesus took away one source of suffering but imposed another.
 The former leper was understandably thrilled at his change of fortune and passionately wanted to tell everyone about it.
 Jesus commanded him to restrain his passion and be quiet.
-This by the way, was for the good of others–to make it possible for Jesus to move freely through the towns of Galilee preaching the gospel and revealing his identity in his own way and according to his own timetable.
+This, by the way, was for the good of others–to make it possible for Jesus to move freely through the towns of Galilee preaching the gospel and revealing his identity in his own way and according to his own timetable.